dergigi/dergigi.github.io/bitcoin/_posts/2019-01-11-economic-teachings-of-bitcoin.markdown

 certificates] until these pieces of paper morphed into something that we would today recognize as one U.S. dollar.

-A 1928 U.S. silver dollar.
-"Payable to the bearer on demand."
-Picture credit to the National Numismatic Collection at the Smithsonian Institution
+{% include image.html name="us-silver-dollar-note-smaller.png" caption="A 1928 U.S. silver dollar.
+'Payable to the bearer on demand.'
+Picture credit to the National Numismatic Collection at the Smithsonian Institution" %}

 Note that the 1928 U.S. silver dollar above still goes by the name of *silver certificate*, indicating that this is indeed simply a document